carsenchan/ts-express/Readme.md

 ### 2) MongoDB Data import
 1. User shall install mongoDB localhost and creat a database named 'voting'
-2. Create a collection called 'Campaigns' and import data by file 'campaigns.json' in email
+2. Create a collection called 'Campaigns' and import data by file 'campaigns.json' in `/dummy_data` folder
-3. Create a collection called 'votes' and import data by file 'votes.json' in email
+3. Create a collection called 'votes' and import data by file 'votes.json' in `/dummy_data` folder

 ### 3) Install serve
 User shall install module serve for client